CHAPTER THIRTY-NINE: TWO CAN PLAY

 "Don't be angry," I start, sensing it's about to be true.
 His body has tensed beneath me.
 "It's not his fault I'm so dis'gree'ble."
 Oops.
 More slurring.
 "He could barely touch me, and he kept frowning at me as if I was…" Damn, what's the word?
 The name for it?
 I can't remember.
 What's the word, what's the word…?
 Oh!
 "A bad person.
 Like I was somehow wrong for being burned.
 Sorry I'm not immune to fire," I mutter, my annoyance tamped down by the medicine.

 Cato lowers his head and, unbelievably, chuckles.
 "The man wasn't disgusted by you, Katniss.
 I don't understand how you get these things so wrong.
 He was scared of you.
 Terrified, actually, and the shaky hands and nervous expressions were because he didn't want to mess up and hurt you even more than you already were."

 I laugh outright at that.
-"You're reaching, Cato, you really are, my friend."
+"You're reaching, Cato, you really are, buddy."

 Sensing that, yes, this time he is being sarcastic, I hit his chest, though harder than I intend.
 The medicine is throwing my perception off, too, it seems.

 "On the contrary.
 He was scared as hell.
 You're pretty intimidating, love."